penguinland/visual_diff/README.md

 When you run the program, a graphical user interface will open up in which you can explore the image.
 Use the scroll wheel to zoom in and out, click-and-drag to pan around, and mouse around the image to explore the code.
-Quit with control-Q or control-W. When the GUI is finished, the intention is to have it be very similar to Google Maps, OpenStreetMap, or other map exploration interfaces.
+Quit with control-Q or control-W. The intention is for the GUI to be very similar to Google Maps, OpenStreetMap, or other map exploration interfaces.

 The program can recognize a handful of languages from the file extension (e.g., `.py` or `.go`).
 If you want to use a language that is not automatically